toaney/landing_page/README.md

 npm start
 ```

-Once both Frontend and Backend are running, you will be able to access the Application from your local browser at http://localhost:3000/.
+Once both the frontend and backend are running, you will be able to access the Application from your local browser at http://localhost:3000/.

 ## Authors